 Linking Development Finance with Results: A View from the Philippines

-It is estimated that realizing the ambitious Sustainable Development Goals will cost in the trillions of dollars, requiring significant resources from multiple sources, and then mobilizing and channeling these resources in new and efficient ways.
+It is estimated that realizing the ambitious Sustainable Development Goals will cost in the trillions of dollars, requiring significant resources from multiple sources, and then mobilising and channeling these resources in new and efficient ways.
 Based on these new challenges, the Addis Ababa Action Agenda (AAAA) called for governments to adopt Integrated National Financing Frameworks (INFFs) – long-term, ambitious plans that enable governments to link finance with results.
 The Development Finance Assessment (DFA), a tool designed to assist governments in creating INFFs, works by establishing a baseline in a country and then recommending prospective reforms.
-The Philippines’ National Economic and Development Authority conducted a development finance assessment, which served as an input in crafting its Ambisyon 2040 (Our Ambition 2040), the country’s Long Term Vision document.
-The Ambisyon Natin 2040 sets the vision that “by 2040, the Philippines shall be a prosperous, predominantly middle-class society where no one is poor.”
+The Philippines’ National Economic and Development Authority conducted a development finance assessment, which served as an input in crafting its Ambisyon Natin 2040 (Our Ambition 2040), the country’s Long Term Vision document.
+Ambisyon 2040 sets the vision that “by 2040, the Philippines shall be a prosperous, predominantly middle-class society where no one is poor.”

 The Philippines, a lower middle-income country, has rapidly expanded its economy.
 The services sector and industry have been key growth drivers, contributing to an average GDP growth of 6.2 percent during the last six years.
 Government spending, particularly on infrastructure, has likewise expanded.
 However, poverty and inequality remain a challenge.
 In order to address this, the government has tightened the link between planning, programming, budgeting and implementation through results-oriented public sector management reform.
 The Philippine Government conducted its Development Finance and Aid Assessment (DFAA) in 2014, which feeds into national development planning, strengthening of the fiscal framework and more transparent Public Financial Management (PFM) systems.
 The DFAA found that tax and non-tax revenues, a major source of development finance, increased substantially from 2000 to 2013.
 Also, consistent with the experience of other countries, Official Development Assistance (ODA) has gradually declined, relative to other sources.
-The DFAA report also provides a roadmap for policy reform, in this case recommending more effective domestic resource mobilization, principally through more effective taxation and expenditure management.
+The DFAA report also provides a roadmap for policy reform, in this case recommending more effective domestic resource mobilisation, principally through more effective taxation and expenditure management.
 Critical findings like these help the government facilitate a more integrated management of multiple components of development finance towards achieving the national priorities set in the Philippine Development Plan (PDP), which incorporates the Sustainable Development Goals.

 The Philippines is a proactive participant in the Global Partnership for Effective Development Co-operation’s monitoring rounds, and the country’s results show impressive progress in implementing the effective development co-operation principles.
 The various country development strategies, partnership strategies and operational business plans with development partners demonstrate alignment of the Philippine Development Plan with the development objectives and priorities.
 Development projects in the Philippines also reveal strong alignment with country results frameworks, such as the Results Matrices, which embodies an indicator framework for measuring the outcomes outlined in the PDP.
 The Philippine Government consults with civil society organizations as well as the private sector in the design, implementation and monitoring of development policies, illustrating active regard for inclusive partnerships.
 Institutions such as the National Competitiveness Council (NCC) and the Open Government Partnership (OGP) enable these multi-stakeholder partnerships, which further enhance the quality and relevance of public-private dialogues around development finance and policy implementation.
 The recently held Philippine Development Forum (PDF) highlighted the multi-stakeholder participation and engagement by government in addressing development challenges and priorities.